 Human capital shapes income, inequality, and growth.
 In the public sphere, human-capital formation depends largely on the selection and retention of teachers.
-To understand selection and retention, I use a discrete-choice experiment to estimate teacher preferences for compensation structure, working conditions, and contracts.
-High-performing teachers have similar preferences to other teachers, except that they have stronger preferences for schools offering performance pay, which suggests it fosters positive selection.
-Under a variety of school objectives, schools appear to underpay in salary and performance pay while overpaying in retirement under a variety of objectives.
-The results suggest significant efficiency gains from restructuring compensation: teacher welfare and student achievement can be simultaneously improved.
+I use a discrete-choice experiment to estimate teacher preferences and link choices to administrative data.
+High-performing teachers have similar preferences to other teachers, except that they have stronger preferences for jobs offering performance pay.
+When taking the preference estimates at face value, schools underpay in salary and performance pay while overpaying in retirement under a variety of objectives.
+The results suggest efficiency gains from restructuring compensation: both teacher welfare and student achievement can be improved.

 Teachers, Labor Markets, Compensation, Salaries, Pay-for-performance, Teacher Selection, Teacher Retention